Backstreet Boys: Show 'Em What You're Made Of: Critical reception

-Backstreet Boys: Show 'Em What You're Made Of has received mostly positive reviews prior to release, currently holding a 69% critics on Rotten Tomatoes based on 16 reviews, with average rate of 6.8 out of 10. and a 42/100 rating on Metacritic based on 6 reviews, signifying "mixed or average reviews".
+Backstreet Boys: Show 'Em What You're Made Of has received mostly positive reviews prior to release, currently holding a 69% critics on Rotten Tomatoes based on 16 reviews, with average rate of 6.8 out of 10. and a 42/100 rating on Metacritic based on 6 reviews, signifying "mixed or average" reviews.

 Artistdirect gave it 5 out of 5 stars, noting that "One of the film’s most powerful aspects is its focus on the creation of the band’s latest offering of 2013’s In a World Like This.
-It’s the moment where A.J.
-McLean, Howie Dorough, Nick Carter, Kevin Richardson, and Brian Littrell really shine the most.
+It’s the moment where AJ McLean, Howie Dorough, Nick Carter, Kevin Richardson, and Brian Littrell really shine the most.
 Watching them jamming in the studio also feels strangely poignant as the purported image has always been of the quintet on stage in front of thousands dancing with no instruments.
 These intimate moments make Show ‘Em What You’re Made Of a true gem as far as music documentaries go."
 Village Voice gave it an average score of 70, Amy Nicholson said Show 'Em What You're Made Of convincingly argues that these boy-men have something to say about the fickleness of fate — something they knew more about as young men than any of the cynics who dismissed them for dancing in unison.
 The hardest part will be convincing people to listen."

 The negative review came from The New York Times, Neil Genzlinger felt "It is insight-free and cliché-heavy, with the five sharing obvious reminiscences about the thrill of superstardom, visiting haunts from their youth, shooting baskets and occasionally rehearsing."